In this article:

 - Select the revenue stream that this direct cost applies to:

-- Decide how you want to enter the cost.
-You can enter a constant or varying cost or designate a % of the stream's revenue to this direct cost.
+Once a revenue stream has been selected, it will be displayed along with an accompanying link to the selected revenue stream.
+Later, you can use this link to navigate between the revenue and direct cost entries when making edits. - Decide how you want to enter the cost.
+You can enter a constant or varying dollar cost or percentage of the stream's revenue to this direct cost.
 The cost can represent a per unit, per customer, or per hour cost, depending on your selected revenue stream.

-- If you choose constant cost, enter the amount of this cost to apply to each month of your plan:
+- If you choose constant amount per customer ($), enter the amount of this cost to apply to each month of your plan:

-- If you choose varying amounts, enter the amounts of the unit cost in any months in which you'll incur them:
+- If you choose varying amounts per customer ($), enter the amounts of the unit cost in any months in which you'll incur them:

 Entering a direct cost as a percentage of your overall revenue